legatoproject/legato-airvantageSample/README.md

 - while still in the legato-af directory, run bin/legs (legato shell)
 - then cd to the airvantageDemo directory and run 'make'

-Instructions for how to use this appliucation and work with AirVantage are included in the legato doxygen.
+Instructions for how to use this application and work with AirVantage are included in the legato doxygen.